authelia/authelia/docs/configuration/authentication/ldap.md

 The user must have an email address in order for Authelia to perform identity verification when a user attempts to reset their password or register a second factor device.

+## TLS Settings

+### Skip Verify

+The key `skip_verify` disables checking the authenticity of the TLS certificate.
+You should not disable this, instead you should add the certificate that signed the certificate of your LDAP server to the machines certificate PKI trust.
+For docker you can just add this to the hosts trusted store.

+### Start TLS

+The key `start_tls` enables use of the LDAP StartTLS process which is not commonly used.
+You should only configure this if you know you need it.
+The initial connection will be over plain text, and Authelia will try to upgrade it with the LDAP server.
+LDAPS is URL's are slightly more secure.

+### Minimum TLS Version

+The key `minimum_tls_version` controls the minimum TLS version Authelia will use when opening LDAP connections.
+The possible values are `TLS1.3`, `TLS1.2`, `TLS1.1`, `TLS1.0`, `SSL3.0`.
+Anything other than `TLS1.3` or `TLS1.2`
+are very old and highly deprecated.
+You should avoid using these and upgrade your LDAP solution instead of decreasing this value.

 ## Implementation